Tokelau: Sport

-Communication and transportation
+Telecommunications

 Tokelau has a radio telephone service between the islands and to Samoa.
-In 1997, a government-regulated telephone service (TeleTok) with three satellite earth stations was established.
+In 1997, a government-regulated telephone service (TeleTok) with three satellite earth stations was established, making Tokelau the last place in the world connected via phone.
 Each atoll has a radio-broadcast station that broadcasts shipping and weather reports and every household has a radio or access to one.
 News is disseminated through the government newsletter Te Vakai.

+In 2019, Tokelau agreed to connect to Southern Cross Cable's 60 Tbps NEXT subsea cable stretching between Australia, New Zealand, and the United States In September 2021, the island was connected to the new cable and services were launched in July 2022, granting it access to a network of 400GbE telecommunications service to datacenters around the world.

 Tokelau has the international calling code of 690, and has had five-digit telephone numbers from November 2015 (the existing four-digit numbers were prefixed by the digit "2").

+Tokelau administers the .tk country code top-level domain.

+Transportation

 Tokelau is served by the MV Mataliki, delivered new in 2016 as a replacement of the smaller MV Tokelau and jointly managed by the Tokelau Transport Department and the company Transport and Marine.
 The vessel, which has a capacity of 60 passengers on international cruises and 120 for transport between the atolls of Tokelau, operates fortnightly between Tokelau and Apia, with the trip taking a little over a day.
-A dedicated cargo vessel, the MV Kalopaga, will enter service in 2018 and replace chartered freight vessels.
+A dedicated cargo vessel, the MV Kalopaga, entered service in 2018 and replaced chartered freight vessels.

 Ships load and unload cargo by motoring up to the down-wind (leeward) side of the islet where the people live and maintaining station, by intermittent use of engines, close to the reef edge so that a landing barge can be motored out to transfer cargo to or from the shore.
 On returning to shore, the barge negotiates a narrow channel through the reef to the beach.
 Usually this landing is subject to ocean swell and beaching requires considerable skill and, often, coral abrasions to bodies.
 When bad weather prevents the barge making the trip, the ship stands off to wait for suitable weather or goes off to one of the other atolls to attempt to load or unload its passengers or cargo, or both.

 There is no airport in Tokelau, so boats are the main means of travel and transport.
 Some seaplanes and amphibious aircraft are able to land in the island's lagoons.
 An airstrip was considered by the New Zealand Government in 2010.
 In 2016, plans to link the atolls with Samoa by helicopter had to be abandoned because of high costs, leading in the following years to renewed calls to the New Zealand government for help with establishing air services.
+As of 2022, it was reported that the airport project – funded by the New Zealand government – was moving forward.